splunk/observability-workshop/docs/module5/service_bureau.md

 You should see a screen similar like the one below  that will give you an overview of the current usage, the average usage  and your entitlement per category : Nodes, Containers, Customer Metrics and High Resolution Metrics.

-For more information on what these are please read [Billing and Usage information](https://docs.signalfx.com/en/latest/admin-guide/usage.html#viewing-billing-and-usage-information)
+For more information about about these elements please refer to [Billing and Usage information](https://docs.signalfx.com/en/latest/admin-guide/usage.html#viewing-billing-and-usage-information)

 ![Billing and Usage](../images/module5/M5-l1-5.png)